Taoism: Texts

 Some religious Taoist movements view traditional texts as scriptures that are considered sacred, authoritative, binding, and divinely inspired or revealed.
 However, the Tao Te Ching was originally viewed as "human wisdom" and "written by humans for humans."
 It and other important texts "acquired authority...that caused them to be regarded...as sacred."
+On the other hand, the Shangqing School has a tradition of approaching Taoism through scriptural study.
+It is believed that by reciting certain texts often enough one will be rewarded with immortality.

-Perhaps the most influential texts are the Tao Te Ching and the Zhuangzi.
+The most influential texts in Taoism are the Tao Te Ching and the Zhuangzi.